-Students who are either returning to ABAC or transferring from another University System of Georgia (USG) institution may be eligible for Academic Renewal.
+Students who are either returning to ABAC or transferring from a regionally accredited institution of higher education to ABAC may be eligible for Academic Renewal.
 Academic Renewal for the student signals the initiation of a new grade point average to be used for determining academic standing.
-This provision allows degree-seeking students who earlier experienced academic difficulty to make a fresh start and have one final opportunity to earn an associate or bachelor's degree.
+This provision allows University System of Georgia degree-seeking students who earlier experienced academic difficulty to make a fresh start and have one final opportunity to earn an associate or bachelor's degree.